 You’ve made all kinds of attempts to get a grip, to rest, to breath- but constant stress has you feeling helpless and completely exhausted.

-You have gotten to the point of being both worn out and burntout.
+You have gotten to the point of being extremely worn out.

 Let me pull you aside and tell you: you are not alone.
-So many of us reach a point of burnout where we feel completely overwhelmed and worn out.
+So many of us reach a point of utter exhaustion where we feel completely overwhelmed and worn out.

 It happened to me multiple times.
-Here is what I have learned when I had researched the topic of burnout, and this is what you should do to pull yourself out of it.
+Here is what I have learned when I had researched the topic of mental exhaustion and the feeling of being worn out, and this is what you should do to pull yourself out of it.

-What is burnout and ow does it relate to being worn out?
+What does it Mean to Be worn out?

 Burnout reduces productivity and saps your energy, leaving you feeling increasingly helpless, hopeless, cynical, and resentful.
 Eventually, you may feel like you have nothing more to give.